 - Hendrik Morkel (5 Days on the Via Dinarica)

-And last but not least, a story about my experience wiht marking the White Trail in Bosnia and Herzegovina, ˝Polako, polako˝.
+And last but not least, a story about my experience with marking the White Trail in Bosnia and Herzegovina, ˝Polako, polako˝.

 (Self) Guided Tours